 For the glaze:

-- Beat together butter and cream cheese in a medium bowl until creamy and no lumps remain.
+- Beat together 1 tablespoon butter and 2 tablespoons cream cheese in a medium bowl until creamy and no lumps remain.

-- Add powdered sugar and milk or cream and integrate well until very smooth.
-The amount of sugar depends on how thin or thick you want the glaze to be.
+- Add 1 cup powdered sugar and integrate well until very smooth.
+The amount of sugar depends on how thin or thick you want the glaze.
+Add 2 tablespoons cream or milk if you want to thin it.

 For the chocolate bourbon glaze: